Babylonian language of confusion in the communications industry

 Is it possible that momentarily, public relations are lacking self-confidence and ideas?
 PR always targeted the editorial sections.
 This is where content is delivered – especially when it is good journalism.
 Thereof – besides the journalists themselves – people in PR have always mostly understood this.
 They mostly did this so well, that their clients didn’t have to come up with extra money for placements.

-However, publications are offering for their editorial space offensives a so-called “sponsored posts” or “themed-pages”.
+However, publishers are offering for their editorial space offensives a so-called “sponsored posts” or “themed-pages”.
 Asking prices for these range from between €20.000 and €85.000.
 Naturally, only the big consumer brands can afford these prices, meaning those who from the start restructured their budget away from the classical model of advertising.

 Media regulatory grey-zones